 - The student must request the leave of absence in writing to the Program Director, if applicable, with approval from the College Dean.
 The letter should clearly state the reason(s) for the requested leave of absence.

-- Students on approved or unapproved leave of absence are entitled to all the programs and benefits afforded by the student services fee; accordingly, the annual fee will not be refunded.
+- Students on a leave of absence are entitled to all the services afforded by the student services fee.

 - A subsequent leave of absence may be granted for the same student due to an unforeseen circumstance such as military duty, jury duty or a circumstance covered under the Family and Medical Leave Act of 1993 (FMLA).